Super Metroid: Gameplay

 The heads-up display shows Samus's health, the supply mode for Reserve Tanks, icons that represent weapons, and a map display showing her location and its surroundings.
 The inventory screen allows the player to enable and disable weapons and abilities.
 While the beam weapons can be combined, the Spazer and Plasma beams cannot be used simultaneously.
-At the game's end, Samus obtains the Hyper Beam, a powerful weapon generated by the energy given to her by the "super Metroid", the matured version of the larval creature that she seeks.
+At the game's end, Samus obtains the Hyper Beam, a powerful weapon generated by the energy given to her by the "Super Metroid", the matured version of the larval creature that she seeks.
 The backup units called Reserve Tanks can be used automatically when Samus's health is depleted.
 The automap helps the player navigate the different areas, and map computers in each area reveal unexplored areas.
 To save their progress, the player must use save stations located around the planet.
 Players can also save and recharge their health and ammunition at Samus's gunship.

 Super Metroid has three endings based on the time taken to complete it, which determine whether Samus poses with or without her suit.
 The best ending is achieved when the game is completed under three hours.
 If the player rescues the Dachora and the Etecoons, friendly creatures encountered by Samus, they are shown leaving the planet in the distance.

 Plot

 Samus Aran brings the last Metroid to the Ceres space colony for scientific study.
 Investigation of the specimen, a larva, reveals that its energy-producing abilities could be harnessed for the good of civilization.
 Shortly after leaving, Samus receives a distress call alerting her to return to the colony immediately.
 She finds the scientists dead, and the Metroid larva stolen by Ridley, leader of the Space Pirates.
 Samus escapes during a self-destruct sequence and follows Ridley to the planet Zebes.
 She searches the planet for the Metroid and finds that the Pirates have rebuilt their base there.

-After defeating four bosses including Ridley in various regions of Zebes, Samus enters Tourian, the heart of the Pirates' base, and fights several Metroids that have reproduced.
-A Metroid that has grown to enormous size attacks and nearly destroys Samus, but relents at the last moment.
-It is the larva that was stolen from Ceres; because Samus was present at its hatching on SR388, the Metroid has imprinted on Samus, recognizing her as its "mother".
+After defeating three bosses in various regions of Zebes, Samus confronts Ridley in his lair and defeats him, only to discover that the capsule containing the Metroid larva has been shattered and the larva is missing.
+She then heads for Tourian, the heart of the Space Pirates' base, and fights several Metroids that have reproduced.
+Samus is then ambushed by the Metroid larva, which has grown to enormous size.
+It attacks and nearly kills Samus, but relents at the last moment.
+As Samus was present at its hatching on SR388, the Metroid has imprinted on Samus, and recognizes her as its "mother".

-Samus fights Mother Brain, a biomechanical creature that controls the Zebes systems.
-Mother Brain overpowers Samus, but the Metroid intervenes, crippling Mother Brain and healing Samus.
+Samus fights a resurrected Mother Brain, the biomechanical creature that controls the Zebes systems.
+Mother Brain overpowers Samus, but the Metroid larva intervenes, crippling Mother Brain and healing Samus.
 Mother Brain rises again and kills the Metroid, but upon death, the Metroid gives Samus the Hyper Beam, a powerful weapon strong enough to kill Mother Brain.
-Samus escapes Zebes as it self-destructs.
+Samus then escapes Zebes as it self-destructs.